“Where I live”

 Ravens live throughout the world.
 They are one of the most widespread species on earth, living throughout North America and Eurasia, as far north as the Arctic and as far south as Central America and northern Africa.
 They occupy many types of habitat, including tundra, forest, desert, tropics, and mountains.

-Common ravens, also known as northern ravens, reside in the Maryland Zoo’s Animal Embassy collection.
-These ravens are slightly different, in that they are a hybrid species.
-Two of these, Rise and Conquer, also happen to be the live mascots for the Baltimore Ravens football team!
+The Maryland Zoo’s Animal Embassy houses ravens that are hybrids.
+Animal Ambassadors Rise and Conquer also happen to be the live mascots for the Baltimore Ravens football team!

 “How I live there”

 Ravens can survive almost everywhere because they are such adaptable opportunists.
 They take advantage of any meal that presents itself and they adjust to different living conditions and threats.
 They are both predators and scavengers that will work cooperatively to secure a meal.
 If ravens encounter a polar bear feeding, for example, one or two birds may distract the bear while the others steal bits from the kill.
 Ravens scavenge carrion and garbage, steal birds’ eggs and dog food, feed on various kinds of plant matter, and prey mostly upon rodents and other small mammals.

 Ravens are highly social, intelligent and curious birds.
 When food is scarce, they are most likely to be seen alone or in pairs.
 But wherever food is abundant, they will form loose flocks by day and roost together at night, sometimes in the hundreds.
 Ravens love to play and have been observed sliding down snow banks on their backs and playing tag, hide-and-go-seek and stick catching (while flying!)